 Image 25: Continue the measuring with Yes, or exit with No

 In the following sections, we will take a look into all available blocks that can be used in the sequencer.
 Since there are many possibilities in the sequencer, there are also many options to choose from.

 Each block has a Text info that will show at the top.
 We have seen the usage of the text info already in the short example, but it has also one interesting option.
 It can parse variables or channels and show them in the upper bar.
 As we can enter a variable in the formula we can also enter it in the text info.
 During measurement, it will show up as a real value and will update with the display refresh rate.

 Image 26: Text info of each sequence block

 There are several blocks to help you build your sequence:

-Image 27: Action can be chosen from the list shown on the right side under DCOM structure caption.
+Image 27: Action can be chosen from the list in DCOM structure

 AO Set Manual

 If the function generator is set to Manual output, the user can choose whenever the output will start.